KonScience/Citation-Style/README.md

 Known Issues
 ===

-- Zotero reports "... is not a valid CSL 1.0.1 style file..." upon import.
-Probably due to the extensive reduction of code.
+- Zotero warns about "... is not a valid CSL 1.0.1 style file..." upon import.
-- Currently, only journal articles with both DOI and URL are supported.
-Please make sure your reference manager imports both.
+- Not all bibliography item types are supported yet.
+Look for arguments behind the occurances of `type="` [in the code](podcast-citation-style.csl) to find out which types are supported currently.